 ,

-What is the minimum bedroom size for HMO properties in the UK?
+HMO requirements – what is the minimum bedroom size in the UK?

 A woman sitting in her bedroom on a tablet

-In a bid to reduce overcrowding in rental properties, the government introduced minimum bedroom size regulations for houses in multiple occupation (HMO) in 2018.
+To reduce overcrowding and poor conditions in rental properties, the government has set minimum bedroom size regulations for houses in multiple occupation (HMO).

 What’s the minimum bedroom size for HMO properties?